divshot/docs/guides/ssl.md

 #### Easiest Way: Install Your Certificate on the Dashboard

-In Dashboard, click the name of the app you would like to install a certificate to.
+In the Dashboard, click the name of the app you would like to install a certificate on:

 <img src="{% asset_path guides/ssl-app.jpg %}" alt="App List" class="img-responsive">

-On the top right, click the gear icon to go into settings.
+On the top right, click the gear icon to go into settings:

 <img src="{% asset_path guides/environments-settings.jpg %}" alt="Environments List" class="img-responsive">

-Under Custom SSL, click Edit Certificate.
+Under Custom SSL, click 'Edit Certificate':

 <img src="{% asset_path guides/custom-ssl.jpg %}" alt="Environments List" class="img-responsive">

-When all the information is entered and updated, click Change Certificate.
+When all the information is entered and updated, click Change Certificate:

 <img src="{% asset_path guides/cert.jpg %}" alt="Certificate" class="img-responsive" style="width: 50%;">